Darkii0161/Roblox_BlackMagic/README.md

 # The Magic Behind Wonders.

-In this repo I hold the newer incorporated BlackMagic.
+In this repo, I hold the newly incorporated BlackMagic.